-Through this continuing endowment, LGLA awards scholarships to locally enrolled law students who demonstrate financial need and either (1) are lesbian, gay, bisexual or transgender, or (2) have demonstrated an ongoing commitment to the promotion of the civil rights of lesbian, gay, bisexual or transgender persons.
+Because of this gift and this continuing endowment, LGLA is able to award scholarships to locally enrolled law students who demonstrate financial need and either (1) are lesbian, gay, bisexual or transgender, or (2) have demonstrated an ongoing commitment to the promotion of the civil rights of lesbian, gay, bisexual or transgender persons.

 Law Student Social and Networking Events

 Each year LGLA hosts two special social events specifically for LGBT law students.
 Each is designed to provide a safe, congenial setting to encourage law students to socialize, exchange ideas and network with working attorneys who happen to be LGLA members.
 Both events are free to law students whether you are an LGLA member or not.

 - The annual LGLA Summer Associates Reception